voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes
-- We'll look at two parallel stories
+- Little bit of history to explain where IaC comes from
-- Both happened in the last 20 years
+- Two main trends in the last 20 years
-- The both lead to increase of complexity in our systems and our infrastructure
+- They both lead to increase of complexity in our infrastructure -->
-- Think about connections between them
--->

 ---